Technopolis Moscow: Characteristics

 At the beginning of 2016, commercial investments in the property complex of Technopolis Moscow made up RUB 12 billion, where 9.8 billion are investments of residents and lessees of Technopolis Moscow in the commissioning of personal production and RUB 2.2 billion are investments of Sberbank of Russia.
 In 2016 it is planned to receive a credit for RUB 743 million.
 By the end of 2016, budgetary allocations in Technopolis will reach RUB 5.1 billion, investments of commercial companies in their production facilities on the territory of Technopolis will increase up to RUB 14.8 billion by the end of 2017.

-Technopolis residents
+Tenants

 The status of resident may be granted to companies with either Russian or foreign participation.
 When granting the resident status the priority is given to the companies producing high tech goods.
 The list of priority clusters includes: